-Are you getting value from your email list?
+How do you get more value from your email list?

-I've been reading up about email lists, and I've personally not gotten much click throughs in my emails.
+I've been reading up about email lists, and I've personally not gotten many click-throughs in my emails.
 What are your experiences with your email list and what worked?
+Can you share any tips on how to make an email list work better for your business?

 I used to send out a fortnightly "Love Letter" to the audience of my online magazine, Thelma .